CLSherrod/clsherrod.github.io/_posts/2024-02-27-saxophone-serenade.md

 date: 2024-02-27
 published: true
 categories:
   - Poems
 tags:
   - music
-- lyric poem
+  - lyric-poem
 permalink: /saxophone-serenade/
 excerpt: Poem about the love of the saxophone.
 ---